Spike This! Hoskins, Harper homer, Phils rout Braves in NLDS

+Hoskins then trotted around the bases in front of a rabid crowd of 45,538 fans already in a tizzy over the Phillies’ first home playoff game in 11 years.
+The whole thing felt like an out-of-body experience for the veteran slugger.

+”It’s just the moment, man,” he said. ”I didn’t know what I did until a couple innings later, really.”

-PHILADELPHIA (AP) — Rhys Hoskins burst out of his postseason malaise with a three-run homer and spiked his bat in triumph and Bryce Harper hit a two-run shot that sent Philadelphia Phillies fever soaring and helped carry them to a 9-1 win over the Atlanta Braves in Game 3 of the NL Division Series on Friday night.
+Hoskins burst out of his postseason malaise with a three-run homer and slammed his bat in celebration, and Bryce Harper hit a two-run shot that sent Philadelphia to a 9-1 win over the Atlanta Braves in Game 3 of their NL Division Series on Friday night.

-The bats erupted in a six-run third inning that will forever be stamped on a Philly sports highlight reel.
-Bryson Stott got the rally going with an RBI double off Braves rookie Spencer Strider.
-Kyle Schwarber drew an intentional walk to set the stage for Hoskins.
+Bryson Stott got the rally going in the third inning with an RBI double off Braves rookie Spencer Strider.
+Kyle Schwarber then was walked intentionally.

-Hoskins, mired in a 1-for-19 postseason slump, crushed a 94 mph fastball into the left field seats for a 4-0 lead.
-Hoskins raised his arms in celebration, slammed his bat into the grass and he skipped his way to first base.
+Hoskins, mired in a 1-for-19 postseason slump, crushed a 93.8 mph fastball into the left field seats for a 4-0 lead.
+Hoskins raised his arms sky high, slammed his bat into the grass and he skipped his way to first base.

 The exit velocity?
-It took about 2 seconds for Harper to bounce out of the dugout and toss his helmet in the air.
-Hoskins leapt into a violent elbow forearm exchange — think, Bash Brothers — with Stott as he crossed the plate.
+It took about 2 seconds for Harper to hurdle over the dugout rail and toss his helmet in the air.
+Hoskins leapt into a violent elbow forearm exchange – think, Bash Brothers – with Stott as he crossed the plate.

 ”I don’t know if my feet touched the ground,” Hoskins said.